ramp4/rsschool-cv/cv.md

 ### Summary

 Start a career as a Junior Developer and grow to the next step.
-Year of software development experience as a web developer.
 I have experience of working in graphic editors like Photoshop and Figma.
 I have good analytical skills.
 I'm a fast learner, good team worker.
 I am currently studying at university.
-I recently finished "JavaScript/Front-end" Course The Rolling Scopes School(https://rs.school/js/).
+I recently finished "JavaScript/Front-end" Course The Rolling Scopes School(https://app.rs.school/certificate/3w8u2ak5).
+And now i am looking for internship / practice / job.

 ### Skills